AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-prepare-checkout.md

 ### Estimate shipping costs

-Magento calculates shipping costs for each shipping method that can be applied to the order.
+Adobe Commerce calculates shipping costs for each shipping method that can be applied to the order.
 In this tutorial, the `flatrate` ($5 per item) and `tablerate` shipping methods are active.

 <InlineAlert variant="info" slots="text"/>